 Meanwhile, after all these years, after all these efforts – we still do not have any documentation of an actual Bigfoot.
 Nor has he moved into a suburban home or even a zoo (not sure which is more appropriate).
 And yet, the enthusiasm of groups such as The Bigfoot Field Researchers Organization is as high as ever.
 I’ll go on record now to say that two things shall continue: 1) Their enthusiasm will never wane; and 2) They will never find Bigfoot.
 It turns out that while it’s easy to prove that something does exist, it’s quite another to prove that something does not.

 Likewise, it’s difficult to prove that Fast Follower strategies are misguided.
 After all, corporate CFO’s like to point out that R&D departments have poor measurable returns.
 Therefore, they conclude, “We shall be a fast follower!”
 While this seems sound, it’s misguided.
 Let’s look at why.
-We have four internal and three external reasons.
+We’ll even give them the benefit of the doubt that they truly understand the fast follower definition, its risks, and its promises.
+With that in mind, let’s consider four internal and three external reasons why it’s a misguided strategy.

 The four internal reasons why the fast follower strategy is misguided are: 1) ignorance about what to follow, 2) limited learning from competitor products, 3) lost time and 4) having the capability to actually follow fast.
 The first is based on a poor assumption.
 That we’ll know what to copy and what to ignore.
 And, how could we?